ivalab/BioLoco/content/research/modeling.md

 +++
 showonlyimage = false
 draft = false
-image = ""
+image = "imgs/modeling/gait3D.png"
 date  = "2019-11-05"
-title = "Modeling Planar Motion."
+title = "Modeling Planar Snake Movement."
 +++

-**Abstract** Deriving equations of motion for snake movement on a flat plane is fairly easy and provides a unified approach to modeling many different gats.
+**Abstract** When the correct representation for modeling snake movement is chosen, then deriving equations of motion for snake movement on a flat plane is fairly easy.
+Furthermore, one overall dynamic model provides a unified approach to modeling many different gaits.
+So far, we have modeled rectilinear locomotion, lateral undulation, and sidewinding.
+A turn-in-place gait is currently under study.
 <!--more-->